MahmoudAdel9/the-wild-oasis/README.md

 # The Wild Oasis - React Project with Vite

-Welcome to The Wild Oasis React project with Vite from Jonas's ract Course!
+Welcome to The Wild Oasis React project with Vite from Jonas's react Course!
 This is a custom application designed for a small boutique hotel called The Wild Oasis.
 The application serves as an internal tool for hotel employees to manage bookings, cabins, and guests.
 Additionally, it includes a customer-facing website where guests can book their stays using the same API.

 ## Live Server :